 At 31 December 2024, the average residual term (weighted by 2024 revenue) of the Group's airport contracts was 5 years and 1 month.
-It is 4 years and 4 months in metros and other transport systems.

 Under the terms of its contracts, JCDecaux pays its principals a percentage of advertising receipts, generally varying from 50% to 70% of average revenue in a normal year.
 However, investments and operating costs associated with the maintenance of the media are significantly lower than those for Street Furniture contracts.